Home » Transportation » Transportation Planning

 Bicycle and Pedestrian

-Nonmotorized, or active transportation is a low-cost, healthy and sustainable form of transportation that accommodates almost all users.
-A multi-modal transportation system integrates safe, accessible and efficient facilities for pedestrian and bicyclists, both as part of the road and transit network and as stand-alone infrastructure.
+Non-motorized active transportation is a low-cost, healthy, and sustainable means of mobility.
+A multi-modal transportation system integrates safe, accessible, and efficient facilities for pedestrians and cyclists as part of the road network, transit system, and as stand-alone infrastructure.

-Complete Streets: A complete street is designed and operated to enable safe access for all users, including pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
-Integrating the complete streets model into the transportation system requires changes in roadway planning and design to ensure safe and efficient access for all users.
-Elements of a complete street include:
+A complete street is designed and operated to enable safe access for all users, including pedestrians, bicyclists, users that rely on mobility devices, motorists, and transit riders of all ages and abilities.
+Elements of a complete street can include:

 2. Bus features and amenities: bus pullouts, shelters, and clear and accessible paths.

-3. Pedestrian enhancements: crosswalks, signal enhancements, curb ramps, and sidewalks.
+3. Pedestrian enhancements: crosswalks, signal enhancements, curb ramps, curb extensions, and sidewalks.

 4. Traffic calming actions: textured material, intersection bump-outs, curb extensions, center refuge islands, and raised intersection tables.